aimms/function-reference/deprecated/data-management-via-a-single-data-manager-file/cases/casesetcurrent.rst

 The procedure :aimms:func:`CaseSetCurrent` sets the case that is regarded as the current case.
 It does not load or save any data or checks whether data needs to be saved.
-You can, for example, use it to make a newly created case the current case, so that during a ``CaseSave`` the data is written to this case.
+You can, for example, use it to make a newly created case the current case, so that during a :aimms:func:`CaseSave` the data is written to this case.

 .. code-block:: aimms